Sigmmma/c20/src/content/contributing/readme.md

 {% /alert %}

 ## Images and videos
 Images (.png and .jpg) and videos (.mp4) can be placed in a page folder and used from its `readme.md`.
+We prefer .jpg with about 80-90% quality, but .png can be used if lossless images are needed.
 Any standard markdown image will be rendered as a clickable figure:

 ```md
 ![343 Guilty Spark floating in The Library](343.jpg "We must continue.
 This way please.")